 “Since most of these were produced in the late '90s, you run into what we call ‘end of shelf life,’ where the motors and such are no longer reliable,” said former Army colonel John Weinzettle, now a program manager in Raytheon’s Advanced Missile Systems business.

-Raytheon’s new precision strike weapon will engage targets at distances up to 499 kilometers.
 The DeepStrike missile is primarily meant to attack fixed ground locations, like helicopter staging areas or hardened bunkers, and will engage targets up to 499 kilometers away.

 “It is very similar to a lot of the missile designs we’ve done in the shipboard and the air defense roles,” Weinzettle said, citing the SM-3® interceptor and SM-6® missile as examples.
 “We are bringing technology from both of those programs to bear on DeepStrike.”